In 1918, on the 11th hour, of the 11th day, of the 11th month, “The Great War” came to an end.

 We honor those who have served our country, whether living or gone.
 Muskegon County is proud of its many monuments honoring our veterans.
-Visit Muskegon is equally proud to share our many of these outdoor sites and monuments with you.
+Visit Muskegon is equally proud to share our many of these events, memorials and monuments with you.

 Take a walking tour of these Muskegon County Military, Monument and Memorial sites: